 Many medical practices across many different specialties are turning over their books to professional billing services in order to stay ahead.
-However, because the needs and requirements of each individual practice can vary greatly depending on location, patient demographics and other unique elements, it is important to hire a best medical billing services that can address those needs and step up to meet those requirements.
+However, because the needs and requirements of each individual practice can vary greatly depending on location, patient demographics, and other unique elements, it is important to hire the best medical billing services that can address those needs and step up to meet those requirements.

 A recent study found that on average almost $15,000 per year is spent on investigating, appealing and reworking denied claims.
 Having a high denial rate means more time and money spent on reworking and resubmitting claims to payers.
 The good news is that there are actions you can take to help your practice reduce denials.

 Inefficiencies in the medical billing process such as claims paid below the contracted rates, or services that are never billed, can impact revenues negatively.
 The majority of the companies, even with a seamless billing process, are known to experience claims rejection rate of 15% percent on the first pass, or with more complex patient rates, it may climb higher.
 Claims adjudication can be expensive especially when refilling and resubmitting, with costing going up to $25 per claim or even higher.
 Hence, optimizing the claims submission process brings in higher benefits with the first-pass payment rate, and thus shortens the A/R billing cycle.